tuhusova/air-landing/README.md

 # Strategic Agency
-A full-service creative agency that embraces bold ideas and a strategic approach to solving business challenges.
+A creative agency that embraces bold ideas and a strategic approach to solving business challenges.
 Focused on people and human relationships, we craft solutions that connect brands with their audiences in meaningful ways.

-Air is a full-service creative agency built on the belief that creativity and strategy go hand in hand.
+We believe in the power of creativity backed by strategy to make a real impact.

   [DEMO LINK](https://tuhusova.github.io/air-landing/)